davesag/flux/CONSTITUTION.md

 * Facilitate members participating in the parliamentary process
 * Facilitate minor parties productive participation without winning a seat

-The parameters and design choices of the system are left to the Leader, and not within the scope of this document.
+The parameters and design choices of the system are left to the Leader, and are not within the scope of this document.
 There is no requirement that the voting system for members is the same as the voting system for minor parties.